svgcloudtech/Cloud-Devops-Masterclass-Aug-25/Week-02-Aug-09-10/README.md

 ## 9. Hands-on Exercises
 - Create and deploy your own `index.html` file to EC2
 - Create a feature branch → make changes → open Pull Request → merge → redeploy
-- Try deploying files using `scp` as an alternative to Git
+- Try running the Python HTTP server on a different port (e.g., 8080)

 ---